Last Updated on February 12, 2025

 Our response to betrayal is primal and not rational.
 Our attachment system says, “If you are distressed, reach out to your partner to restore connection and your sense of well-being.”
 Suddenly, though, you notice a sense of dread.
 Our threat-response system has turned on.
 It says, “You’re not safe, fight or run away from the danger.”
 This cycle of ambivalence is extremely confusing and dysregulating.
 Often, the betrayed partner feels crazy, ashamed, and as if they can’t trust themselves or their instincts.

-Betrayal’s emotional and psychological injury
+Betrayal’s emotional and psychological injuries

-The cycle of attachment ambivalence is not the only injury that causes a betrayed partner to feel crazy and at war with themselves.
-Often the betraying partner has engaged in copious lying and gaslighting behaviors to hide their infidelity.
+Often, the betraying partner has engaged in copious lying and gaslighting behaviors to hide their infidelity.
 These behaviors leave the betrayed partner questioning their five senses, instincts, memory, perception, and judgment.

 The effects of gaslighting are layered and challenging to break free from, and it’s essential to seek professional support to explore how to regain trust in your instincts and confidence in setting boundaries.
 Lying and gaslighting disempower the betrayed partner and rob them of the right to choose the relationship they want to be in.
 It also creates a lot of shame for the betrayed partner who believed their partner’s lies – called “carried shame.”
-To heal, you have to release carried shame, acknowledging that it was the betrayer who behaved badly, not you.
+To heal, you have to release carried shame, acknowledging that the betrayer behaved badly, not you.

 Betrayal blindness